6 Common Pitfalls in Prototyping and How to Avoid Them

 Here are the main differences:

-• Cons: Lack of realism, so users might have a hard time giving feedback; hard to apply results from crude early versions; may be too basic to reflect the user experience of the finished product; can oversimplify complex issues; lack of interactivity deprives users of direct control; users must imagine how they would use the product.
+Cons: Lack of realism, so users might have a hard time giving feedback; hard to apply results from crude early versions; may be too basic to reflect the user experience of the finished product; can oversimplify complex issues; lack of interactivity deprives users of direct control.

 Paper prototyping is a rapid design method involving hand-drawn sketches or printed representations of a user interface.
 This low-fidelity approach allows designers to quickly visualize and test design concepts without the constraints of digital tools.